nodemailer/redfour/README.md

     namespace: 'mylock',
     // Don't consider the lock owned until writes have been replicated at least this many times
     minReplications: 1,
-    // Wait at most this many miliseconds for replication
+    // Wait at most this many milliseconds for replication
     replicationTimeout: 500,
   });
   const id = Math.random();